 The Master of Arts degree is offered with majors in Criminology, English, History, Psychology, and Sociology.
 The Master of Arts in Teaching degree is offered with majors in French, German and Spanish.
-The Master of Science degree is offered with majors in Biology, Applied Computer Science, Mathematics, and Rural and Small Town Planning.
-The Master of Science in Nursing, the Master of Music, and the Master of Public Administration degrees are also offered.
+The Master of Science degree is offered with majors in Biology, Applied Computer Science, Mathematics, Nursing and Rural and Small Town Planning.
+The Master of Music and the Master of Public Administration degrees are also offered.
 Satisfactory scores on the verbal, quantitative and analytical writing sections of the Graduate Record Exam are required.
+Some programs may accept the Miller Analogies Test (MAT).
+Contact the Graduate School for more information.